NathanLouth/Aditus/README.md

 Aditus saves settings in .conf files these are human readable and you can edit these yourself

 ### Clear your config

+Use this option when you want to start a fresh or start making a new config to save.

+* This won't delete stored RDP Credentials *